 I knew I was unique/edgy/rare because I was a woman who talked about sex.
 Unlike men, I also thought I never ran the risk of being creepy or making them uncomfortable — not true, by the way.
 It gets creepy when they ask about body count or how kinky you are, but I love discussing it as a topic in itself.
 I guess most recently with my current partner, I asked him on our first date “so how are you at sex?”, and he answered super calmly and confidently, “very good”.
 I guess that was the most memorable experience.
 It’s ironic because what I loved about it was that he didn’t say anything else.
 He didn’t probe, he didn’t want to know “how I liked it” — he just left it at that.
 He said so much by saying nothing.

 Sometimes I become friends with my dates and become their sex-confidant.
 These guys text me when they have sex-related issues or worries — I love talking about sex and hearing about other people’s experiences, so I happily play sex therapist.
-At the end of the day, they just need someone to reassure them that they aren’t strange, and that they’re normal for feeling xyz.
+At the end of the day, they just need someone to reassure them that they aren’t strange and that they’re normal for feeling xyz.
 But in cases where I don’t want to talk about sex on a personal level, I’ve found myself in uncomfortable situations.

 Eleanor: My take is that I am completely open to talking about sex.
 But the moment my date explicitly talks about his past sexual experiences and history, I don’t see him as a potential partner anymore.
 Discussing sex as a topic on its own sets the expectation that it’s gonna happen between us, which kills the mood.
 So I believe we should talk about sex only after it happens organically first.
 If you want to take me home, just proposition me.
 As I don’t judge whether someone is suitable as a sexual partner based on his body count etc., I am more interested in having conversations about our sexual dynamics instead of their past.

 Timothy: I’m fairly open about sex.
 When someone gets the courage to talk about it, there’s a tension that’s released like a soufflé deflating.
 I think it’s difficult to pin down who actually broaches this because if we talk for long enough, the conversation eventually (and inevitably) centers back to relationship history and sex.
 I think we’re all equally shy to talk about this, across genders!
 Before broaching the topic, I usually go on enough dates so that we trust each other.
-I also prefer a less public space and a more intimate setting because ambience is so important; we could be at each other’s homes or even at the park at night.
+I also prefer a less public space and a more intimate setting because ambiance is so important; we could be at each other’s homes or even at the park at night.
 When I was still a Christian, I thought we had to set boundaries like not going past hand stuff… Not like that works, we broke those rules anyway.
 Sex is such an important part of life that it would be a shame if it is a topic that can’t be communicated freely and openly.

 Fabiola: I’m normally the one who brings up sex.
 Sometimes subtly but usually I am pretty forward.
 As a woman, I feel like I need to set the tone and pace when it comes to sex to make sure that everyone knows I’m in charge and I will only do what I want to.
 I usually [broach the topic] on the first date to suss out whether the person will be down for what I want as well as whether we are sexually compatible.

-Paxton: Talking about sex is not a taboo to me.
+Paxton: Talking about sex is not taboo to me.
 Still, I won’t initiate the topic during a date.
 I won’t avoid answering questions if my date brings it up or if it somehow seeps into the conversation because discussing sex is a way of getting to know someone, after all.
 We don’t have to make things weird just because we are talking about sex; it can be a gateway to getting to know each other better.

-The reason why I steer clear from the topic is because some guys try to find out about the girl’s experiences so as to survey how they can make their next move, which is pretty predatory to me.
+The reason why I steer clear from the topic is that some guys try to find out about the girl’s experiences so as to survey how they can make their next move, which is pretty predatory to me.
 Why can’t we just talk about anything under the sun without having ulterior motives?

 Rebecca: I’m never the one who broaches sex with my dates but that’s because I’ve never had any sexual experience before.
 I am definitely interested in hearing what they have to say about sex but I won’t bring it up as a talking point because I honestly have nothing to contribute and worry that my date may feel like I’m asking personal questions without offering much in return.
 I’ve spoken to people on dating apps who openly talk about sex — not their experience per se — but their attitude towards sex and what it means to them, even before our first date.
 I believe that it’s helpful to know if your values are compatible with your dates’, especially if they have the potential to become your partner.
 However, in the early stages of getting to know each other, I would probably prefer to assess other areas of compatibility first since sex is not something that I would explore with someone I just met on an app.